 The aim of this research is to evaluate the impacts of the CO_2PL on improving energy and carbon management and CO_2 emission reduction in construction and civil engineering companies.
 This research thereby responds to the interest of various stakeholders to get better insight in the performance of the CO_2PL .
-This research contributes to scientific literature by further extending empirical insights into the impact of energy management programmes on improving energy management practices in nonindustrial sectors, which is a topic that has not been widely studied before.
-For more details, see the section 'Energy management systems'.
+This research contributes to scientific literature by further extending empirical insights into the impact of energy management programmes on improving energy management practices in non-industrial sectors, which is a topic that has not been widely studied before.
+For more details, see section 2.

 This paper is organized as follows.
-The second section briefly reviews the literature on energy management systems.
-The third section shortly introduces the CO_2PL .
-The fourth section addresses the research methods and data collection.
-The fifth section presents the main research findings of our study.
-The results are discussed in the sixth section.
-Finally, we will draw the conclusions.
+Section 2 briefly reviews the literature on energy management systems.
+Section 3 shortly introduces the CO_2PL .
+Section 4 addresses the research methods and data collection.
+Section 5 presents the main research findings of our study.
+The results are discussed in section 6.
+In section 7 we will draw the conclusions.

-Energy management systems
+2 Energy management systems

-Energy management systems, standards, practices and programmes
+2.1 Energy management systems, standards, practices and programmes

 It has been acknowledged that there is sufficient potential to increase energy efficiency and reduce CO_2 emissions to meet future energy and climate targets (UNEP 2011).
-However, a wide range of barriers impede the tapping of this potential (see, e.g. SPRU 2000; de Groot et al. 2001; Sorrell 2003; Palm and Thollander 2010; Fleiter et al. 2012).
+However a wide range of barriers impede the tapping of this potential (see e.g. SPRU 2000; De Groot et al. 2001; Sorrel 2004; Palm and Thollander 2010; Fleiter et al. 2012).
 These barriers are often classified in economic (e.g. hidden costs, risks, split incentive), organizational (e.g. company culture) and behavioural barriers (e.g. bounded rationality, inertia).
-Energy management is frequently considered as a means to overcome many of these kinds of barriers (Ates and Durakbasa 2012; Worrell 2011; Backlund et al. 2012).
+Energy management is frequently considered as a means to overcome many of these kinds of barriers (Ates and Durakbasa, 2012; Worrell, 2011; Backlund, 2012).

-Unfortunately, a generally accepted definition of 'energy management' seems to be lacking (see e.g. Capehart et al. 2003; Carbon Trust 2011; VDI 2007; IEA/IIP 2012; DSA 2001).
+Unfortunately, a generally accepted definition of 'energy management' seems to be lacking (see e.g. Capehart et al. 1997; Carbon Trust 2010; VDI 2007; IEA/IIP 2012; DSA 2001).
 We will consider energy management as 'effectuating organizational, technical and behavioural actions in a structural and economically sound manner in order to minimize consumption of energy' (Senternovem 2004).
-Since energy use is often the main cause of CO_2 emissions for many companies, energy management is also considered the principle element of carbon management (Carbon Trust 2011).
-Therefore, in the remainder of this paper, no explicit distinction has been made between energy and carbon management.
+Since energy use is often the main cause of CO_2 emissions for many companies, energy management is also considered the principle element of carbon management (Carbon Trust 2010).
+Therefore, in the remainder of this paper no explicit distinction has been made between energy and carbon management.

-Energy management needs to be an integral part of organization's wider management processes to be fully effective (Carbon Trust 2011; Capehart et al. 2003).
-The integration of energy management in the organization's overall management structure can be facilitated by using energy management systems (Thollander and Ottoson 2010).
+Energy management needs to be an integral part of organisation's wider management processes to be fully effective (Carbon Trust 2010; Capehart et al. 1997).
+The integration of energy management in the organisation's overall management structure can be facilitated by using Energy Management Systems (Thollander and Ottoson 2010).
 Various comparable definitions of energy management systems exist in academic and practitioner literature (Reinaud et al. 2012; ISO 2011; Kahlenborn et al. 2012; DSA 2001).
 We define an energy management system as 'a set of interacting procedures, processes and practices ensuring the systematic planning, implementation, monitoring and reviewing of activities for the continuous improvement of corporate energy or carbon performance'.
-The systematic approach in achieving continuous improvement is based on the Deming cycle or plan-do-check-act continual improvement framework (ISO 2011).
+The systematic approach in achieving continuous improvement is based on the Deming cycle or Plan-Do-Check-Act continual improvement framework (ISO 2011).